Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   id=4:vadd_s_1,mm2s_vadd_s_1,mm2s_vadd_s_2,s2mm_vadd_s_1
   ```

-Vitis will nicely add all required ip and connections depending on the added kernels and their needed clocks/resets onto this GENERATED Custom Thin Base Platform.
+Vitis will nicely add and change all required ip and connections depending on the added kernels and their needed clocks/resets onto this GENERATED Custom Thin Base Platform.

 ## More In-Depth
 The following explains the different sub-build steps.
 Click on each item for more detailed information.